-For the past two decades, Anthony has touched the lives of thousands of people with his books, his presentations and his volunteer work with The Neuro-Trauma Intensive Care Unit at St. Michael’s Hospital.
+For the past two decades, Anthony has touched the lives of thousands of people with his books, his presentations, his work as a Teacher with the Toronto District School Board and his volunteer work in The Neuro-Trauma Intensive Care Unit at St. Michael’s Hospital.

 Anthony is pleased to share the keys for his successful recovery after sustaining a severe Traumatic Brain Injury following a horrific motorcycle accident.

 Anthony’s brain injury caused him to lose everything.
 He lost his memory, the ability to walk, talk, sleep, think and take care of himself.
 It took a herculean effort for him to relearn these skills and return to his pre-accident job as a teacher.

 Anthony has shared the stage with some of the best doctors in North America as well as with internationally renowned speakers and authors such as Dr. Wayne Dyer.
 Whether at the front of a class or on stage in front of hundreds of people, Anthony’s message is powerful and will motivate, inspire and empower his audience.

 In 1997 Anthony was training to make the Canadian Olympic Judo team to compete in the 2000 Olympics in Sydney, Australia.
 On his way to coach his school’s football team he sustained a severe Traumatic Brain Injury as well as many other life threatening internal injuries as a result of a horrific motorcycle accident.
 At the scene of the accident, Anthony stopped breathing and did not have any vital signs so he was airlifted to St. Michael’s Trauma Hospital where he remained in a deep coma for over 2 weeks with major trauma to his head as well as to the rest of his body.